ibm-cloud-docs/watsonxdata/lite_plan.md

         a. **Discover COS instance** : Select the existing IBM COS instance and the bucket to be attached to it.

-        b. **Register my own** : Provision a new IBM COS instance.
-See [Create COS instance](https://cloud.ibm.com/objectstorage/create){: external}.
-You must provision and register new instance.
+        b. **Register my own** : You can use any existing IBM COS bucket from an existing instance or provision a new instance.
+To provision a new IBM COS instance, see [Create COS instance](https://cloud.ibm.com/objectstorage/create){: external}.

     To explore how the {{site.data.keyword.lakehouse_short}} service interacts with the data you bring in, see [Adding your storage and querying data](watsonxdata?topic=watsonxdata-tutorial_prov_custbckt1).